moayadeldin/deeptune/README.md

 *DeepTune* gives you also a wide flexible set of options to choose what you think would suit your case the best.
 The options are as follows:

-- Transfer Learning Mode: *DeepTune* currently supports applying partial fine-tuning or full fine-tuning.
+- **Transfer Learning Mode**: *DeepTune* currently supports applying partial fine-tuning or full fine-tuning.
 Only the added layers are updated during partial fine-tuning, while the rest of the model remains frozen.
 For full fine-tuning, the weights update is applied across the whole architecture.

-- Supporting Parameter Efficient Fine-tuning (PeFT): PeFT techniques are usually referred in the literature as they are capable of providing performance improvements while being resource-efficient.
-In *DeepTune*, PeFT is supported for full fine-tuning.
+- **Supporting Parameter Efficient Fine-tuning (PeFT)**: PeFT techniques are usually referred in the literature as they are capable of providing performance improvements while being resource-efficient.
+In *DeepTune*, PeFT with Low-Rank Adaptation (LoRA) is supported for full fine-tuning.

-- Adjustable Additional Layer Choices: Fine-tuning is commonly applied in Deep Learning by adding one or more layer(s) on the top of the fine-tuned model. *DeepTune* gives you the choice of adding one, or two layers on the top of the model.
+- **Adjustable Additional Layer Choices**: Fine-tuning is commonly applied in Deep Learning by adding one or more layer(s) on the top of the fine-tuned model. *DeepTune* gives you the choice of adding one, or two layers on the top of the model.
 Moreover, for the last layer size (also referred to as Embedding Layer) this is specified by the user choice as a CLI argument.

-- Task Type: *DeepTune* provides initial support for converting classification-based models to work for regression.
+- **Task Type**: *DeepTune* provides initial support for converting classification-based models to work for regression.

-- Embeddings Extraction: *DeepTune* provides a wide support for extracting embeddings for your dataset for all of the models mentioned above.
+- **Embeddings Extraction**: *DeepTune* provides a wide support for extracting embeddings for your dataset for all of the models mentioned above.
 This application is extremely useful if you want to get a meaningful representation of your own dataset to utilize further (e.g, projecting in 2D and see how they correlate, provide them to classical ML approach, etc.)

 **Notes:**

 > 1. Pre-released version of *DeepTune* currently doesn't support PEFT for GPT-2.

-> 2. Kindly note that *DeepTune* for images and texts only accepts Parquet files as an input (Time Series datasets are given as CSVs).
+> 2. Kindly note that *DeepTune* for images and texts only accepts Parquet files as an input.
 The parquet file expected is actually containing two columns, If we work with images, then the two columns are [`images`, `labels`] pair. **Images must be in Bytes Format for efficient representation, and labels must be numerically encoded**.
 If we work with text, then the two columns are [`text`, `labels`] pair.
 For text, **label column must be numerically encoded also.**

 ## Getting Started: Your First *DeepTune* Run